From this page you can find out more about how we promote high standards of ethical conduct by the Mayor, London Assembly Members and staff.

 Protocol on Mayoral Appointments

 This protocol sets out the general principles and procedures we follow when the Mayor exercises these powers.
-You can find out more about the Mayor’s Team and review a list of his main board and other non-staffing appointments.
+Find out more about the Mayor’s Team.

 Protocol for Statutory Officers